efeelize/eng/bec/speaking_notes.md

 - 未来什么行业会变得重要
 - 工作时间会有所变化么

-# 4.示例
+# 4.常考题目
+## 4.1个人情况
 ***Q:What’s your name?***
     A:my last name is...and my given name is...but my friends always call me...my English name is ...

 ***Q:How do you spell your family name/surnme/last name?***
     A:It’s...

 ***Q:where are you from?***
      A:1)My hometown is Shannxi, but at present I am studying in Shanghai.
        2)I come from Baoji, a city located in the middle of Shannxi province.
 It is a beautiful city with a long history and brilliant culture.
 The weather is warm, the air is fresh, which makes the city very suitable for living.
 Welcome to visit my hometown.

+## 4.2学习/工作情况
 ***Q:What do you study?
 How do you like your major?***
-A:My major is law.As we all know, law is not only a science but also an art.
+A:My major in law.As we all know, law is not only a science but also an art.
 What my major puts more emphasis on is the part of science.
 We try to use mathematical methods to help managers make wiser decisions.
 I love my major very much.
 The primary direction of my research is system engineering, I’m quite keen on the systems theory, which helps me to have a better understanding of the world in a systematic perspective.

-***Q:What would you like to do after you finish your studies?
-Why?***
-I want to be an human resource manager in a foreign company.
-First, I believe human resources is one of the core capital of a company.
-The enterprises competition is ultimately talent competition.
-So it is a very challenging job.
-Second, my good interpersonal and communication skills suit the job well.
-Third, the atmosphere in a foreign company is more free and democratic, though it requires a high level of English, and that’s also why I take this exam.
+***Q:Can you tell me a little about your work?***
+A:I'm an       at a small law firm and I mainly deal with the document.

-***Q:How do you like your school?***
+***Q:what do you like the best/most/least about your work?***
-Jinan University is known as the first university for overseas Chinese.
-35 percent of our students are international students who come from 100 different countries and regions.
-Thus the atmosphere is free and open, which provides great space for the development of students.
-I love my school.
+- What most interests me is that….
+- What attracts me most is that...
+- What I like the least about my current work /study is that...

+***1)Positive : enrich my mind /broaden my horizon / gain working experience/it gives me lots of opportunities to /build up my confidence/be helpful for my future work/ meet with various kinds of people/learn different professional knowledge from people of all walks of life/stable working hours and the light workload***

+***2)Negative : lacks hands-on practice/ out-of-date and cannot keep pace with the times/ tons to learn -found it difficult to catch up with others/ achieve a low efficiency***

+***Q:can your tell me about your future career plans?***
+- I have been dreaming to be … since I was young.
+- I have laid out/layout my future plan of…
+- well,my career plan for the moment/my abbitions for the future is that...I tried to land a job[找工作] both hold my interest and offer me a relatively handsome salary...
+- because in this job I can get some handsome salary / decent job and honour-bound job[lawyer] / related to my major -a relevant industry...

 ***Q:How did you come here today?***
 A:I came here on  because I’m a student of this university and it’s only ten minutes’ walk from my dormitory to this building.

-***Q:Why do you learn English?***
+***Q:Why do you learn English?*** well.I learn english not only because it is a compulsory /kəm'pʌls(ə)rɪ/ subject[必修课],

-I want to work in a foreign company in the future.
+***A:I want to work in a foreign company in the future.
 And good command of English is quite essential in the communications with my colleagues.
-And that’s also why I take this business English exam.
+And that’s also why I take this business English exam.***

 ***Q:What kind of training courses have you even taken?***